Saturday, May 5, 2018

 Reminiscent of the Scotch Fairs that were held in the Carolinas in May in the late 1790s, the Bethabara Highland Games offers a relaxing day for family gatherings with congenial kinfolk, musical entertainment, and the camaraderie of competition.

-Traditional Scottish athletic competitions are once again a highlight of this year's Games with tartan-clad athletes throwing the 56 & 28 lb weights for height and distance.
-Champion Athletes come to test their strength by tossing the 100+ pound, 19+ foot caber end over end.
+Traditional Scottish athletic competitions are once again a highlight of this year's Games with tartan-clad athletes throwing the 56- & 28-pound weights for height and distance.
+Champion athletes come to test their strength by tossing the 100+ pound, 19+ foot caber end over end.
 Other events include the Clachneart (Stone of strength), hammer throw, and the sheaf toss for height.
-In 2014, an Amateur World Record was set the the Sheaf Toss, 20 lb. bag, 35' by Travis Gardner.
+In 2014, an Amateur World Record was set at the Sheaf Toss: 20-pound bag, 35 feet by Travis Gardner.
 Past Bethabara competitors include former World Champion Larry Brock.

-With our roots in Celtic music, we are proud to announce the 6th Bethabara Scottish Fiddle Competition.
+With our roots in Celtic music, we are proud to announce the 7th Bethabara Scottish Fiddle Competition.
 David Gardner is a nationally recognized Scottish fiddle performer, teacher and judge.
-He is an Instructor at the Strathgheny School of Scottish Fiddling at Westminster College.
+He is an instructor at the Strathgheny School of Scottish Fiddling at Westminster College.
 The competition, sanctioned by Scottish F.I.R.E., will offer competitors the privilege of competing in the National Scottish Fiddle Competition.

 Participation is a hallmark of Scottish Games.
 Your kinsmen may try their hand at the Battle-axe competition.
 There are activities for the kids that include Colonial games and the children's Scottish athletic competition.
 Kilts will again be available for the children at NO charge.